LandscapeCombinator/LandscapeCombinator/Documentation/source/blending.rst

 In the ``BlendLandscape`` component, simply choose the landscape that you want to blend with, and click the ``Blend With Landscape`` button.

-You can also explore the ``Advanced Blending Options``, which allow to specify custom curves for blending the landscapes.
+You can also explore the ``Advanced Blending Options``, which let you specify custom curves for blending the landscapes.

 * | **DegradeThisData (pointer to UCurveFloat)**: